 We see it time and time again: You join the gym, hop on the bench press (or even worse—*gulp*—the machine chest press), and you start pushing away.
 But can you even do a proper pushup?
 If you can't do a good pushup without the help of your knees, then you really shouldn't load up the barbell to max out every week.

 Or how about the guy who loads up the leg press and has his friend hop on top, even though he can’t do a regular barbell squat, because of his "bad knees."

-At Training for Warriors we have a saying, “don’t put on your tie before your shirt.”
-If you never spend time building your foundation then you will max-out your results prematurely.
+Here's the fact: If you never spend time building your foundation then you will max out your results prematurely.
 We incorporate pushups into every upper body routine.
-A pushup, done correctly will work your entire body from your fingertips to your toes.
-Check out the Pushup Warrior app we created that has over 60 bodyweight workouts and 120 different pushups (yes, 120).
+A pushup, done correctly, will work your entire body from your fingertips to your toes.

-Bodyweight exercises are not just for beginners, so do not dismiss them if you can do 15+ reps.
-So whether you are just starting out or are a seasoned veteran, there are plenty of variations for the following exercises to build that solid foundation you missed or that addition you’ve been dreaming of.
+Bodyweight exercises aren't just for beginners, either.
+Don't dismiss them just because you can do 15+ reps.
+So whether you're just starting out or you're a seasoned gym veteran, there are plenty of variations for the following exercises to build that solid foundation you missed or that addition you’ve been dreaming of.

 You can do these exercises anywhere to get more balanced and increase your max lifts by working the smaller stabilizing muscles in your body.

 Frequency: Perform this workout up to five times per week

 Time Needed: 30-45 minutes